 They’re designed to extract money from you which you did not intend to spend, or to get you to forgo easier options with competitors, to unlock some kind of benefit.
 Each “extra” purchase is another win in loyalty world.

-After more than a year when most people weren’t able to keep up pre-pandemic travel levels, when too many brands held onto their money; and familiarity at the local pizza place trumped familiarity at the boarding gate or hotel lobby, many people now feel detached from their elite status, and questioning whether they’ll ever “dive in” again.
+After a couple years now when most people weren’t able to keep up pre-pandemic travel levels, when too many brands held onto their money; and familiarity at the local pizza place trumped familiarity at the boarding gate or hotel lobby, many people now feel detached from their elite status, and questioning whether they’ll ever “dive in” again.

 The hamster wheel stopped, and a lot of people realized that they were in fact on a hamster wheel, and not in logical control of their travel, after all.
 That’s actually sound and logical thinking, for a change.